iporchet/CSE-123A---Air-purifier/doc/Checklist.md

 Profile: Needs to have an exact measurement of the air quality for his project

 - [ ] **Need Statement**
+- [ ] General air purifiers need to be managed in-person and are unable to report on current air quality statistics.

 - [ ] **Goal Statement**
+- [ ] Create an energy-efficient autonomous smart air purifier that isn’t reliant on manual control

 - [ ] **Design Objective**
 - [ ] **Conceptualisations**
 - [ ] **Decision Table**